MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 If you loop through a datatable with a **For Each** action, the variable that will contain the current iteration’s data is considered to be a data row.

+> ![NOTE]
+> You can find all the available properties of the datatables in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#datatables).

 ### Known issues and limitations

 - **Issue**: The values for datarow and datatable variables are not displayed properly in the variables pane.